 There are several type of Database joins we can use to combine tables together.

-There are several Database joins to consider.
+There are several join types to consider.
 In this section we cover the most popular.
 What distinguishes each join type from one another are the rows returned when a join condition is either met or not met.

 Cross joins return all combinations of rows from each table.
 So, if you’re looking to find all combinations of size and color, you would use a cross join.
 Join conditions aren’t used with cross joins.
 It pure combinatory joy.